metadriverse/urban-sim/README.md

 <br/>

-🚀 **URBAN-SIM will be released before CVPR 2025.
+🚀 **We are in active code structure polishing.
+URBAN-SIM will be released by July 5.
 Please stay tuned!**